barabanpan/aws-cognito-serverless/README.md

 # Create API using AWS API Gateway, Lambda, Cognito, DynamoDB and Serverless

-In one button press creates a small project with sign up and a page for unregistered users.
+In one button press creates a small project with sign up, sign in, a page for unregistered users and a protected page (only accessible with an access token).

-*TODO*: Add pages only for registered users.
+**TODO**: Add logout.

 ## How To Run It